HighlanderRobotics/Highlanders-Training/Stage-3-Writeups/Superstructure-Triggers.md

 To remedy this, some requests had an additional boolean member request which could be set by a Command factory in the superstructure.
 This boolean would be `.or`ed onto the existing Trigger, and the Command would be called from autos to request needed states.
 This was a somewhat hacky workaround, and in the future going all Trigger or all boolean + Command bindings is likely optimal.

+## Conclusion

+This pattern is a useful tool to have for programming.
+It provides a way to make "supersystems" on the robot that coordinate while still maintaining separate mutexes for their components.
+The system is somewhat clunky when applied to a whole robot, especially for smaller states like "Home Elevator".
+The process of writing out a full robot state machine was helpful to conceptualize what the robot needed to do and would be helpful to organize code whether or not the superstructure pattern is used.